 Not to mention, you are increasing the calorie content of the beverage quite a bit as well.

-So, it is best to stay away from the milk and sugar.
+So, it is best to stay away from milk and sugar.

-If you still insist on adding these components, opt for a low-calorie, non-dairy milk.
+If you still insist on adding these components, opt for low-calorie, non-dairy milk.

 And, look for a healthier sweetener.